fish-shell/fish-shell/doc_src/cmds/fish_opt.rst

-.. _cmd-fish_opt:
+.. _cmd-ghoti_opt:

-fish_opt - create an option specification for the argparse command
+ghoti_opt - create an option specification for the argparse command
 ==================================================================

 Synopsis